Ivindo River

-The Ivindo River is the most important tributary of the Ogooué River, which flows in Gabon.
+The Ivindo River (French: Rivière Ivindo) is the most important tributary of the Ogooué River, which flows in Gabon.

 Course

 The Ivindo River flows from northeast Gabon to the southwest, eventually emptying into the Ogooué River.
 It flows through some of the wildest and most attractive rainforest in Africa.
 The upper stretch of the river is fairly gentle, draining the gentle plateau of eastern Gabon.
 Below the town of Makokou, the only significant town on the river, it drops off the plateau in a series of spectacular waterfalls and gorges.